by Emily Henry

 Support your local independent bookstore: buy it there!

-Content: There are a dozen or so f-bombs and some tasteful on-screen sex.
-It will be in the Romance section of the bookstore.
+Content: There are a couple sexytimes and swearing, including multiple f-bombs.
+It will be in the romance section of the bookstore.

 Harriet and Cleo and Sabrina have been friends since their freshman year of college.
 They’re an unlikely trio from vastly different backgrounds with different ambitions, but they make it work.
 As they get older they add more: Parth, whose house they moved into their junior year, and then Wyn, Parth’s friend, got folded in.
 Except Harriet and Wyn felt an almost-instant attraction.
 They eventually got together, thinking it would last forever.